Debt management plans

 You can only enter into a debt management plan if you have some money left over every month once all your essential expenses have been paid.

-It’s a good idea to draw up a budget, including your monthly income and all your essential monthly household expenses, for example, your mortgage, rent, utility bills and 'hire purchase' payments.
+It’s a good idea to draw up a budget, including your monthly income and all your essential monthly household expenses.
+For example, your mortgage, rent, utility bills and any hire purchase payments.

 If you have a very small amount left over after all these have been paid– or nothing at all– you should consider other ways to manage your debts.